What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 4. Maintenance, Repair, and Operations (MRO)

-Example: Lubricants, tools, safety equipment.
+Example: Lubricants, tools, spare parts, and safety equipment.

 5. Buffer (Safety) Stock